-A reliable estimate of the maximum net productivity rate ( $R{MAX}$ ) is not currently available for this stock of harbor porpoise.
+A reliable estimate of the maximum net productivity rate (R{MAX}) is not currently available for the Gulf of Alaska stock of harbor porpoise.
 Hence, until additional data become available, it is recommended that the cetacean maximum theoretical net productivity rate of 4% be employed (Wade and Angliss 1997).